Lallianzuala Chhangte: 2022–23 season

 At the start of the 2022–23 transfer window, Chhangte's permanent transfer to the Mumbai City FC was officially confirmed.
 In his second season, and first full season, with The Islanders, Chhangte started the season brightly and scored his first ISL goal for Mumbai against Jamshedpur FC on 22 October 2022.
 This proved to be the catalyst for his season, as he went on to score 10 goals and provide 6 assists.
 Thanks to his, and the entire squad's contributions, Mumbai lifted the ISL league shield after a record-breaking 18-match unbeaten run, and a new ISL record of 11 consecutive wins.

 He was the top scoring Indian in the 2022–23 season with his 10 goals, ahead of the second-highest scorer, club team-mate Bipin Singh, who was on 7 goals.
-This exceptional performance won him the Hero of the League award, becoming only the second-ever Indian recipient of the award, after Sunil Chhetri won it in the 2017–18 season.
+This exceptional performance won him the Hero of the League award, becoming only the second-ever Indian recipient of the award after Sunil Chhetri, who won it in the 2017–18 season.